awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 Specifies the key ID for an AWS Key Management Service \(AWS KMS\) key to be used to encrypt data files on Amazon S3\.
 For more information, see [What is AWS Key Management Service?](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) If you specify KMS\_KEY\_ID, you must specify the [ENCRYPTED](#unload-parameters-encrypted) parameter also\.
 If you specify KMS\_KEY\_ID, you can't authenticate using the CREDENTIALS parameter\.
 Instead, use either [IAM_ROLE](copy-parameters-authorization.md#copy-iam-role) or [ACCESS_KEY_ID and SECRET_ACCESS_KEY](copy-parameters-authorization.md#copy-access-key-id)\.

 MASTER\_SYMMETRIC\_KEY '*master\_key*'  <a name="unload-parameters-master-symmetric-key"></a>
 Specifies the master symmetric key to be used to encrypt data files on Amazon S3\.
 If you specify MASTER\_SYMMETRIC\_KEY, you must specify the [ENCRYPTED](#unload-parameters-encrypted) parameter also\.
 You can't use MASTER\_SYMMETRIC\_KEY with the CREDENTIALS parameter\.
-For more information, see [Loading Encrypted Data Files from Amazon S3](c_loading-encrypted-files.md)\.
+For more information, see [Loading encrypted data files from Amazon S3](c_loading-encrypted-files.md)\.

 BZIP2
 Unloads data to one or more bzip2\-compressed files per slice\.
 Each resulting file is appended with a `.bz2` extension\.